-Here's why your body stores more fat in certain places

-Every January, fat's in the crosshairs of health columnists, fitness magazines, and desperate Americans.
-This year, PopSci looks at the macronutrient beyond its most negative associations.
-What’s fat good for?
-How do we get it to go where we want it to?
-Where does it wander when it’s lost?
-This, my friends, is Fat Month.
+The sexy secrets of body fat storage

-We’re a little obsessed with moving fat around.
+We’re a little obsessive about how we measure body fat and try to move it around.
 And no, we’re not talking about stealing bags of liposuction leftovers to make soap.

-As a society, we seem perpetually unhappy with wherever our body chooses to store its lipids.
-Pop music keeps telling us we should exercise enough to get "little in the middle" while maintaining, as they say, "much back."
-Countless workouts promise to target only “problem areas.”
+As a society, we seem perpetually unhappy with wherever our body chooses to store its fat cells.
+Pop music keeps telling us we should exercise enough to get “little in the middle” while maintaining, as they say, “much back.”
+Countless workouts and fad diets promise to target only “problem areas.”
 And then there are the more drastic means of fat reallocation: The Kardashians move it from their stomachs to their butts, while others take it from their thighs and stick it in their breasts.
 They turn to these surgeries because nature is just too good at stashing away our excess energy in the form of flab.

 And it’s hard to fight nature.

-Note: This post has been updated.
-It was originally published on January 12, 2018.